 When finding a quality addiction treatment center, you must look for a program that provides multi-faceted treatment.
-The right center will not limit your therapy to detox or behavioral changes, but it will address every major cause of drug abuse in your life.
+The right center will not limit your therapy to behavioral changes, but it will address every major cause of drug abuse in your life.
 No matter how long you have been using or how you started taking drugs, psychological dependence creates all forms of substance abuse.

 Breaking free from mental chains, and learning to act how you want instead of how drugs demand, is the key to overcoming substance abuse and maintaining a sober life.
 If you or a loved one is struggling with a substance abuse addiction, seek treatment from a quality drug rehab center in Kansas.